cerenkilinc/ckilinc/README.md

  - Compare regional differences (e.g., Europe vs. Asia) to observe how development level influences crime perception.
 Examine whether higher education or happiness levels consistently correspond to lower crime rates across different regions.

 ### Visualization:
- - Use scatter plots and heatmaps to display correlations among variables, and regression plots to illustrate how changes in education, health, and happiness relate to variations in crime levels.
+ - Use scatter plots and line graph to display correlations among variables, and regression plots to illustrate how changes in education, health, and happiness relate to variations in crime levels.
 Choropleth maps will be created to visualize global patterns in crime perception.

 ---